Skip to main content

 Development

-• Points to development postgres database
+• Points to your development postgres database

-• When your server’s schema changes, you can test those changes on the Development Environment
+• When your server’s schema changes, you can test those changes on the Development Environment.

-• You can promote changes to the Production Environment when they are ready
+• You can promote changes to the Production Environment when they are ready.

 Production

-• Points to production postgres database
+• Points to your production postgres database

 2. Tenant